Charming Old Vilnius - Jewel of the Baltics

 The church was built in 1500 and is a great example of both Flamboyant Gothic and Brick Gothic styles.

-A stairway leading to the Gediminas Tower, a remaining piece of the Upper Castle.
+A stairway leads to the Gediminas Tower, a remaining piece of the Upper Castle.

-Unlike London or Brussels that I visited on the same trip, Vilnius was not busy at all which I really liked.
+Unlike London or Brussels which I visited on the same trip, Vilnius was not busy at all which I really liked.

 These young ladies, supposedly celebrating the end of the school year, asked me to take a picture on my camera.
 Ok, no problem, but I still don't understand why :) Have a good day, everyone!